TakYusaku/pc2018/README.md

 1.read q table which is 'Action Value Function'.
 2.initialize learning environment.
-3.learning (loop 3.1 ~ 3.5)
+3.learning (loop)
   * calculate the best move
   * get enemy's move  ★
   * decide friend's and enemy's move
   * get reward
   * update q table
 4.save q table(result)

 ### Monte Calro Method
 1.read q table which is 'Action Value Function'.
 2.initialize learning environment.

-3.learning (loop 3.1 ~ 3.5)
+3.learning (loop)

-  3.1 calculate the best move
+  * calculate the best move

-  3.2 get enemy's move
+  * get enemy's move

-  3.3 decide friend's and enemy's move
+  * decide friend's and enemy's move

-  3.4 get reward
+  * get reward

-  3.5 save move and position
+  * save move and position

-  3.5 "if tern ended" , update q table
+  * "if tern ended" , update q table
 4.save q table(result)

 the difference of both Q-Learning and Monte Calro Method is timing of updating q table .

-in Q-Learning, q table is updated every terns. on the other hand,in Monte Carlo Method, q table is updated at the end of game.
+in Q-Learning, q table is updated every terns.
+on the other hand,in Monte Carlo Method, q table is updated at the end of game.

 ## Requirement
 Python 3.6.5, go 1.10.3